-Throughout the years the coalition has been at the forefront of bringing prevention efforts into the region.
-Awarded the first Federal Drug Free Communities Support grant (DFC) for a NH community in 1997, the coalition has lead the way in developing positive thinking around collaboration, building partnerships and staying current with the ever changing trends around prevention.
+Throughout the years the coalition has been at the forefront of prevention efforts within the region.
+Awarded the first Federal Drug Free Communities support grant (DFC) for a NH community in 1997, the coalition has led the way in developing positive thinking around collaboration, building partnerships and staying current within the ever changing trends, research and innovative prevention strategies.

-In early summer of 2010 the MIH coalition completed the region’s strategic plan as laid out within the Strategic Plan Framework (SPF SIG) project.
-This project was funded under federal dollars and managed through the NH Bureau of Drug and Alcohol unit (BDAS), a division of the NH Department of Health and Human Services (DHHS).
+In the summer of 2010 MIH completed the region’s strategic plan as laid out within the Strategic Plan Framework (SPF SIG) project.
+This project was funded under federal dollars and was managed through the NH Bureau of Drug and Alcohol Services (BDAS) unit, a division of the NH Department of Health and Human Services (DHHS).
 A lot of acronyms + a lot of people + a significant amount of funding.
-This project brought a systems change to our prevention efforts within the region, allowing us to support our partners such as the Crispin’s House coalition in Goffstown, The Bedford Youth Coalition in Bedford, the Weed and Seed program and the Student’s Assistance Program within the Manchester Public school system.
-In addition we were able to utilize funding to encourage the development and implementation of programs to enhance the positive, healthy development of our youth population, while offering education and substance abuse awareness forums for the parents and community members.
+This project brought a systems change to our prevention efforts within the region.
+We were able to expand our reach and support partners such as the Crispin’s House Coalition of Goffstown, the Bedford Youth Coalition, located and serving the town Bedford, the Weed and Seed Program and the Student’s Assistance Program, within the city of Manchester.
+In addition, we were able to utilize funding to encourage the development and implementation of programs to enhance the positive, healthy development of our youth population, while offering education and substance abuse awareness forums for the parents and community members.

 In the fall of 2011, MIH embarked on a nine-month strategic plan development process.
-This process included regional partner work groups such as a Data Information Group, Resource Information Group and collaborative sessions with the Center for Excellence, Regional partners and Learning Collaborative sessions all with the goal of developing a three year strategic plan that would address our identified goals.
+This process included regional partners, work groups such as a data information group, Resource Information group and collaborative community based sessions facilitated by the NH Center of Excellence.
+In addition, regional representatives participated in Learning Collaborative sessions with the goal of developing a three-year strategic plan that would address our identified goals.